SkylarkOff/FP-Growth/README.md

 ## Dataset
 The dataset used in this project is the Supermart Grocery Sales - Retail Analytics Dataset from Kaggle.
 It includes customer orders made in Tamil Nadu, India.
 The dataset features columns such as:

-Order ID
+- Order ID
-Customer Name
+- Customer Name
-Category
+- Category
-Sub Category
+- Sub Category
-City
+- City
-Order Date
+- Order Date
+- Sales
+- Discount
-Sales, Discount, and Profit
+- Profit
-The dataset is stored in your Google Drive and loaded into the Colab notebook for analysis.
+- State